CosmoStat/CDE/README.md

 All the changes and new parts of code implemented in class_CDE are duly indicated with the text /* NEW */.

-We describe what are the input parameters required by the code in the input.c file.
+We describe what are the input parameters employed by class_CDE in the CDE.ini file.